 Steven A. Cohen

 Steve counsels clients in diverse industries, such as technology, media, sports, real estate, hospitality, and health care, in connection with transactions including mergers and acquisitions, joint ventures, financings, securities, and other commercial transactions.
-He has particular experience in providing strategic advice to clients regarding the structuring of transactions to protect and enhance their existing brands and businesses.
 The Washington Business Journal named Steve one of five “Top Washington Lawyers” in the area of Corporate Mergers and Acquisitions in its September 2007 issue.

 The many noteworthy deals that Steve has recently spearheaded include: